Ranzlappen/discord-musicbot/README.md

 Alternatively you can create a name.bat file that contains the command "python discordmusicbot2.py"

 ## 2. Once the cmd runs without errors, your bot should appear as Online in your Server. ⚠️ If this command doesn't work go back up, to: [Install 4](https://github.com/Ranzlappen/discord-musicbot/edit/main/README.md#4-install-the-following-dependencies-with-cmdexe-download-python-from-pythonorg-during-installation-check--add-python-to-path-this-will-also-install-pip-by-default)

+## 2.5 if you are using the 7z file, just unpack it and launch the .exe (note that the program will instantly crash if no valid bot token is inside of the config)

 ## 3. Commands are the following and can be used with either ! or / as prefix: